Criticism of suburbia: Australian ugliness

-Architect and cultural critic, Robin Boyd, also criticised suburbia, referring to it as the "Australian ugliness".
+Architect and cultural critic, Robin Boyd, also criticized suburbia, referring to it as the "Australian ugliness".
 Boyd observed a "pursuit of respectability" in suburban spaces.
 Boyd writes of a contrived and superficial sense of place, centered on a "fear of reality":

 The ugliness that Boyd describes is qualified as "skin deep".
 However, in the tradition of suburbia bashing, he proposes that there is an emptiness of spirit that can be read through an uninformed appreciation for aesthetics.

 More recently there has been suggestion of a "new Australian ugliness".
 New suburban developments have seen the proliferation of what have become known as "McMansions".
-McMansions epitomise the suburbia that is attacked by Boyd for both its monotony and "featurism" Journalist Miranda Devine refers to an elitist perception that those who live in such suburban assemblages display a "poverty of spirit and a barrenness of mind" that is derived from a politics of aesthetics and taste, as expressed by Boyd fifty years ago.
+McMansions epitomize the suburbia that is attacked by Boyd for both its monotony and "featurism" Journalist Miranda Devine refers to an elitist perception that those who live in such suburban assemblages display a "poverty of spirit and a barrenness of mind" that is derived from a politics of aesthetics and taste, as expressed by Boyd fifty years ago.
 In this "new Australian ugliness" some commentators attribute a rise in consumer culture: "There's a concern about over-consumption.
 But there's little thought of why – beyond advertising-driven gullibility".
 Academic Mark Peel has rejected notions of gullible "consuming" residents of new suburbs by explaining his own "choice" to move to Melbourne's outer suburbs.

 Peel alludes to a discourse of suburbia that is elitist, and is based on matters of taste which have translated into a socio-cultural divide.
 When Miranda Devine refers to the elites, she refers to an inner-city population.
 The divide is between the urbanites and the suburbanites, and the conflict is over national identity.

+In the United Kingdom

+Suburbia in the United Kingdom has been a subject of criticism for many decades, with critiques focusing on various social, cultural, and environmental aspects.
+The criticisms often revolve around themes such as conformity, lack of community spirit, environmental degradation, and socio-economic divides.

+Historical context

+Suburban development in the UK accelerated during the interwar and post-World War II periods, driven by a mix of factors such as the desire for better living conditions away from overcrowded urban centers, government initiatives encouraging homeownership, and improvements in transportation that made commuting more practical.
+However, critiques of suburbia among certain academics emerged much earlier.
+In the 1876 edition of The Architect an anonymous contributor remarked, "A modern suburb, is a place which is neither one thing nor the other; it has neither the advantage of the town nor the open freedom of the country, but manages to combine in nice equality of proportion of both."
+Similarly in Francis Longstreth Thompson's seminal work The Rise of Suburbia, he quotes Sir Walter Besant, who describes suburban life as, "The life of the suburb without any society; no social gatherings or institutions; as dull a life as mankind ever tolerated."